hledger-ui - robust, friendly plain text accounting (TUI version)

 DELETE removes all filters, showing

-ESCAPE removes all filters and jumps back to the top screen.
-Or, it
+ESCAPE resets the UI state and jumps back to the top screen, restoring

 CTRL-l redraws the screen and centers the selection if possible